The Convent (2018 film)

-The Convent is a 2018 British horror film written by Paul Hyett and Conal Palmer, and directed by Hyett.
+The Convent (also known and Heretiks) is a 2018 British horror film written by Paul Hyett and Conal Palmer, and directed by Hyett.
 The pair previously collaborated on the 2012 film The Seasoning House.

 Synopsis

 During the 17th century, a young woman, Persephone, is saved from execution and led to a priory to repent her sins but discovers a greater evil lies within.